Northern Samar LGU pledges to build a more resilient, affordable, and sustainable energy system through renewables

 ICSC: RE is variable and not intermittent, best fits the country’s energy needs

 QUEZON CITY, May 15, 2023 – The National Grid Corporation of the Philippines (NGCP) announced in a virtual briefing yesterday that renewable energy (RE) projects will become operational soon in the Philippine grid, but their harmonization with the existing plan of the transmission system needs to be considered.
-“The influx of a lot of variable technologies [...]
+“The influx of a lot of variable technologies will need a lot of upgrades from the grid and these should be considered in terms of whether the quickest and easiest solution is from the grid’s perspective or perhaps looking at technologies coming in and ensuring these harmonizes with the existing development plan [...]

 PHL urged to decentralize power generation with more solar plants [BusinessWorld]